 This southern fried pork chop recipe is one that you will not want to miss!
 So crunchy and delicious.
-Leaving your mouth watering and wanting more bone-in Southern fried pork chops!
-You want to snag you a good old Southern man or woman?
-Well, come on in child so I can give you this Southern tea!!
+Leaving your mouth watering and wanting more of these Southern fried pork chops!
+Do you want to snag a good old Southern man or woman?
+Come on in, so I can give you this Southern tea!!

-I think I’ve literally come into this world eating fried pork chops.
+I think I’ve come into this world eating fried pork chops.
 No, I’m serious I have a strange obsession with fried pork chops.
 LOL, especially fried pork chops with gravy and rice.
 Yummy, I think that’s what’s for dinner tomorrow.
 Haha.
-Let’s, just go ahead and make them together y’all!
+Let’s just go ahead and make them together y’all!
 Seriously, it is one of the best fried pork chop recipes.

 How to prep bone in Southern fried pork chops

 The first thing you will need to do is tenderize your pork chops.
-Pork chops have the tendency to become really tough and chewy.
-So, tenderizing the pork chops with a meat tenderizer will definitely help with that.
+Pork chops tend to become tough and chewy.
+So, tenderizing the pork chops with a meat tenderizer will help.

 How to season pork chops?

-The most important thing to remember is to season both sides of your meat with the same seasoning on each side.
-Once you have done that take your hand and massage the seasoning into the meat.
+The most important thing to remember is to season both sides of your meat with the same seasoning.
+Once you have done that, take your hand and massage the seasoning into the meat.
 This is another reason why tenderizing your pork chops can be so important.
-When you tenderize the pork chops it helps the seasoning get into the meat better and result in better pan fried pork chops.
+Tenderizing the pork chops helps the seasoning get into the meat better and result in better pan fried pork chops.

 What seasoning to use when cooking pork chops?

 Pork chop seasoning is very important when making southern fried pork chops.
 I never overdo it with a lot of different seasonings.
 I stick to the basic seasonings.
 Seasoning salt, pepper, and garlic powder.
 That’s it!
 I sometimes add a sprinkle of salt.

 Do you have to use milk when making fried pork chops?

-No, you definitely don’t have to use milk when making.
+No, you don’t have to use milk when making.
 My fried pork chop recipe only requires you to use flour, oil, and seasoning, and trust me.
 It is delicious that way.
-Less work, but great tasting food is always a plus!
+Less work, but great-tasting food is always a plus!